davidlong.tech

 Recently, I have been teaching in two very different ways: by building a learning tool that can reach many students at once, and by working closely with a small number of students in conversation.
 Both approaches aim to present ideas clearly, so that students experience that familiar sensation: “Of course—I’ve always known that.”
 Like beautiful melodies, good explanations combine inevitable patterns with surprising variations.

 The first approach—teaching through a digital tool—has taken shape in Lingua Formula, a web-based teaching assistant designed to streamline how students organize and navigate the “foreign language” of technical subjects—terms, formulas, and the overarching ideas that link them together.
-The aim is simple: remove barriers to understanding subjects that are, at their core, governed by common sense.
+The aim is simple: remove barriers to understanding subjects that are, at their core, rooted in common sense.

 Many ideas that appear intimidating in textbooks are, in fact, familiar.
-Consider a subject often seen as dry and imposing—probability and statistics.
+Consider a subject often seen as dry and imposing—statistics.
 In everyday life, we constantly weigh possibilities, judge likelihoods, and compare outcomes.
-What makes these ideas seem difficult is not their substance, but their presentation: they are rarely built up from familiar experiences and are often packaged in formulas—a virtual foreign language compared to natural speech.
+What makes these ideas seem difficult is not their substance, but their presentation: they are rarely framed as extensions of familiar experience and are often expressed in formulas—a kind of foreign language compared to natural speech.
 Lingua Formula is designed to reduce that friction, helping students move more naturally from intuitive understanding to clear formal expression.

 The second approach—teaching through direct conversation—is much smaller and more personal.
 I teach a private class with two students, focused on cognitive science and its applications, where the method is largely conversational.
-Discussions often begin with provocative questions—such as, “Is there a chamber in our consciousness where we encounter self-evident truths that we then build upon?”
+Discussions often begin with provocative questions—such as, “Do we learn by recognizing and extending self-evident truths already present in the mind?”
 From there we examine ideas carefully from different angles and think about how they might apply to fields like software development, artificial intelligence, and psychology.

 The best moments in teaching and learning happen when an old belief gives way to a better one because someone asked the right question or dared to say what they actually think.